-Bronwen is interested in food, diet, and creating recipes, as she has prepared family meals and organised church and home functions.
+Bronwen is interested in food, diet, and creating recipes.
+She has prepared family meals and organised church and home functions.

 Yule Log Origin